tanner-iley/4641-Eco/index.md

 - **Additional Features**: Incorporate other features such as temperature, day of the week, and geographical location to capture more complex relationships.
 - **Strengthen Features**: Incorporate more accurate classifications so that there is not such a big lean to Class 1 and we can identify stronger relationships between models.

-### Updates

-For linear regression, we identified that there were no significant correlations between climate data and time to AEP values (energy consumption).
-In regards to time, we can attribute the lack of correlation due to gaps in data where no AEP values were recorded and the limited time frame of data (2004-2018).

 ## Overall Analysis